Alphonse Dain: Career

 Dain’s academic studies were initially delayed by his service in the French Air Force during the First World War, which earned him the Croix de Guerre.
 He attended the École du Louvre (1922-1924), where he was a student of Paul Mazon and Edmond Pottier, and was certified in Letters in 1926.
 He was successively Greek Assistant (1922), Professor of Greek Letters (1938) and Dean of the Faculty of Letters (1954-1964) of the Institut Catholique de Paris.
-He was also Lecturer (1932) and Director of Studies (1942) of Greek Palaeography at the Ecole Pratique des Hautes Etudes.
+He was also Lecturer (1932) and Director of Studies (1942) of Greek Palaeography at the École pratique des hautes études.
 He became a Doctor of Letters in 1946, with a thesis concerning the textual history of Aelian the Tactician.
 During the Second World War, his active participation in the Resistance earned him the French Médaille de la Résistance.
 He was an officer of the Légion d'honneur in a military capacity.